 Alternative LendingAll you need to know about small business funding in Canada.

-If you are a small or medium business owner who has struggled with finances in the past, or even if you want to avoid the headache and frustration associated with conventional lenders, there are several sources of alternative lending from which you can choose.
+If you are a small or medium business owner who has struggled with obtaining a loan in Canada in the past, or even if you want to avoid the headache and frustration associated with conventional lenders, there are several sources of alternative lending from which you can choose.
 Each has its own unique set of benefits and drawbacks, so be sure to consider them all carefully.

 (P2P) lending is gaining popularity around the world, primarily because it puts the power back in the hands of the people rather than in the hands of big banks.
 The term used to describe it most often is “crowdfunding” since the money you inevitably borrow comes from a pool of resources made possible by members of the P2P site.
 The most popular sites for P2P lending offer up excellent loan amounts and repayment terms of between 36 and 60 months, and for the most part, they have fixed interest rates that are based on your credit history.